Tractable Pathfinding for the Stochastic On-Time Arrival Problem: Preprocessing

 \subsection{Arc-Potentials}

-Consider partitioning the graph $G$ into $r$ regions.
-In the deterministic setting, Arc-Flags allow us to pre-process and prune the search space as follows.
-For every arc (or edge) $(i, j) \in E$, we define a bit-vector of length $r$ that denotes whether or not this arc is on an optimal policy ending at some node in region $r$.
-We then pre-compute these Arc-Flags, and store them for later pruning of the graph at query time.
-Furthermore, deterministic Arc-Flags can be extended to the dynamic setting~\citep*{d2011dynamic}, in which the flags are updated with low recomputation cost after the road network is changed.
+As noted earlier, Arc-Flags, a popular method for graph preprocessing, has been adapted to the SOTA problem as Stochastic Arc-Flags \cite*{sabran2014precomputation}.
+Instead of applying it directly, however, we present \textit{Arc-Potentials}, a more natural generalization of Arc-Flags to SOTA that can still be directly applied to the policy- and path-based SOTA problems alike, while allowing for more efficient preprocessing.

-\citet{sabran2014precomputation} applied Arc-Flags to the policy-based SOTA problem as follows: each bit vector was defined to represent whether or not its associated arc is \textit{on an optimal policy} to some destination in the target region associated with each bit.
-The problem with this approach, however, is that it requires computing arc-flags for \textit{multiple} target budgets, each of which themselves take a considerable amount of space.
-Instead, we propose more efficient alternative, which we call \textit{Arc-Potentials}: \begin{definition}[Arc-Potentials] For a given destination region $D$, we define the \textit{arc activation potential} $\phi_{ij}$ of the edge from node $i$ to node $j$ to be the \textit{minimum} time budget at which the arc becomes part of an optimal policy to some destination $d \in D$.\footnote { See Appendix~\ref{appendix:ExactPruning} for a generalized definition of Arc-Potentials with better pruning. } \end{definition}
+Consider partitioning the graph $G$ into $R$ regions (we choose $R = O(\log |E|)$, described below), where $R$ is tuned to trade off storage space for pruning accuracy.
+In the deterministic setting, Arc-Flags allow us to preprocess and prune the search space as follows.
+For every arc (edge) $(i, j) \in E$, Arc-Flags defines a bit-vector of length $R$ that denotes whether or not this arc belongs to an optimal path ending at some node in region $R$.
+We then pre-compute these Arc-Flags, and store them for pruning the graph at query time.
+(This approach has been extended to the dynamic setting \cite{d2011dynamic} in which the flags are updated with low recomputation cost after the road network is changed.)

-Once the set of realizable edges under the optimal policy is known, computing the activation potentials $\phi_{ij}$ for a static graph is a straightforward process, similar to that of Arc-Flags.
-As with Arc-Flags, to keep the space complexity linearithmic in the size of the network, one can choose $|D|$ to be tunable constants approximately proportional to $\log|E|$, depending on the level of accuracy and storage desired.
+\citet{sabran2014precomputation} apply Arc-Flags to the policy-based SOTA problem as follows: each bit vector is defined to represent whether or not its associated arc is \textit{realizable}, meaning that it \textit{belongs to an optimal policy} to some destination in the target region associated with each bit.
+The problem with this approach, however, is that it requires computing arc-flags for \textit{all} target budgets (or more, practically, some ranges of budgets), each of which takes a considerable amount of space.
+Instead, we propose a more efficient alternative \ref{def:ArcPotentials}, which we call \textit{Arc-Potentials}. \begin{definition}[Arc-Potentials] For a given destination region $D$, we define the \textit{arc activation potential} $\phi_{ij}$ of the edge from node $i$ to node $j$ to be the \textit{minimum} time budget at which the arc becomes part of an optimal policy to some destination $d \in D$. \end{definition}